Skip to content

 Alerting probe detail

-On this page, users will also be able to enable/disable the checks and configure the thresholds.
+On this page, user can enable/disable the checks and configure the thresholds.
+Please beware that the thresholds are configured per instance.

 Alerting editing